swihart/iyo-apero/content/blog/2022-02-05-add-a-data-argument/index.markdown

 layout: single-sidebar
 ---

+Note to self: probably going to go with Rolf approach.

 I am maintaining code that was originally created to make extensive use of `attach()`.
 I have come to learn (and be adamantly told) that this is not preferrable for deployable code ([see this SO](https://stackoverflow.com/q/10067680/2727349)).
 So, I'd like to investigate adding a data argument to my function call that fits a regression, and I'm going to investigate how `lm` does it to get more knowledgeable.

 ## lm